Sclerotherapy FAQ Los Angeles

-It depends on many factors, including the technique of injection, the type and strength of solution used in sclerotherapy, the density and thickness of the vessels in a given area, as well as the skin complexion of the patient.
-In our experience most spider veins disappear between 2 weeks and two months.
+It depends on many factors, including the technique of injection, the type, and strength of the solution used in sclerotherapy, the density and thickness of the vessels in a given area, as well as the skin complexion of the patient.
+In our experience, most spider veins disappear between 2 weeks and two months.
 Reticular veins may require more than one session to disappear.

 Is sclerotherapy safe during pregnancy?

-If you are pregnant or breastfeeding, it is advisable to postpone sclerotherapy, as fetal safety is not established.
-In addition, many pregnant women experience dramatic spontaneous improvement in the months following delivery, making treatment simpler, and sometimes unnecessary.
+It is advisable that pregnant or breastfeeding women postpone sclerotherapy, as fetal safety is not established.
+In addition, many women experience spontaneous disappearance of the unsightly veins in the months following delivery, making treatment unnecessary or simpler.

 When should one not have sclerotherapy?

 Other than pregnant women, almost anyone can have sclerotherapy for hand and chest vein removal.
-Leg vein sclerotherapy should be avoided if someone is bedridden, cannot be physically active for whatever reason, or has a history of blood clots in the legs.
-Sclerotherapy should also be avoided if planning to tan in the weeks following a treatment or if someone has a history of allergic reaction to one of the sclerotherapy solutions.
+You should avoid leg vein sclerotherapy if you are bedridden, or cannot be physically active for whatever reason.
+You should also avoid sclerotherapy if you have a history of blood clots in the legs.
+Finally, do not have sclerotherapy if planning to tan in the weeks following the treatment or if you have a history of an allergic reaction to one of the sclerotherapy solutions.

 Not really.
-Even compared with the best lasers, sclerotherapy is still the "gold standard" for the removal of leg spider veins.
-In fact, laser treatment ends up being a lot more painful than a comparable sclerotherapy treatment (lasers damage the vessels by heating the blood in the veins) when it comes to leg spider veins, laser treatments are generally significantly less effective in getting predictable, reliable outcome.
+Even compared with the best lasers, sclerotherapy is still the “gold standard” for the removal of leg spider veins.
+In fact, laser treatment ends up being a lot more painful than a comparable sclerotherapy treatment.
+Moreover, when it comes to leg spider veins, laser treatments are generally significantly less effective in getting predictable, reliable outcome.